Independence of Closed-Loop Equilibria and Stability from the Choice of Control Barrier Function for a Given Safe Set: Introduction

 \subsubsection{Statement of Contributions}

 Our contributions are as follows.

-$\bullet$ We consider a control-affine system with a general safe optimization-based controller as shown in Figure~\ref{fig:F_systems} (notation will be introduced shortly).
+$\bullet$ We consider a control-affine system with a predefined and fixed safe set, along with a general safe optimization-based controller as shown in Figure~\ref{fig:F_systems} (notation will be introduced shortly).
 The safe controller is ``generalized'', in the sense that it subsumes existing optimization-based approaches, including the CLF-CBF QP and safety filters.
 Under a general set of assumptions and for a wide range of CBF-based controllers, we show that:

-\begin{enumerate}[(i)] \item The number and location of undesirable equilibria of the closed-loop system is independent of the choice of CBF.
+\begin{enumerate}[(i)] \item The number and location of undesirable equilibria of the closed-loop system are independent of the choice of CBF for the given safe set.

-\item At points where the CBF constraint is not active for a given CBF, the dynamics of the system under the CBF-based controller are independent of the CBF.
-Therefore, the number, location and stability properties of the desired equilibria are independent of the choice of CBF.
+\item The number, location, and stability properties of the desired equilibria are independent of the choice of CBF for the given safe set.

-\item The trajectories that remain in the boundary of the safe set and the trajectories around the points where the CBF constraint is not active are also independent of the choice of the CBF. \end{enumerate}
+\item The undesirable equilibria (if they exist) only appear on the boundary of the safe set, and the dynamics of the closed-loop system on the boundary of the safe set depends on the geometry of safe set, rather than the choice of CBF.
+Therefore, the trajectories that remain in the boundary of the safe set are also independent of the choice of the CBF.